 FCA funds diverse dance artists and productions, and is not afraid of controversial or risky projects.

-Grants from the Hearst Foundations are for organizations with operating budgets of at least $1 million, and come through their culture funding priority, which includes a substantial commitment to dance.
+Hearst Foundations backs organizations with operating budgets of at least $1 million through its culture funding priority, which includes a substantial commitment to dance.

 Jubilation supports grantmaking dedicated to young people's expression of joy through music and dance.

-Highly focused on ensuring arts become a key part of disenfranchised communities, and especially support efforts that increase opportunities and access to low-income folks during revitalization.
+Backs programs ensuring the arts become a key part of disenfranchised communities, and especially supports efforts that increase opportunities and access to low-income folks during revitalization.

 Macy’s makes substantial and widespread contributions in the area of arts and culture; dance (particularly ballet) is a substantial part of this giving.
 Some of this happens through the foundation for national dance programming, but much more of it occurs locally through the corporation.